Ernest-Yoyowah/FrontendMasteryKit/README.md

 - **Two Sum**

   - **Solution:** [two_sum.js](/LeetCode/TwoSum/two_sum.js)
-  - **Description:** This challenge involves finding two numbers in an array that add up to a specific target value.
-My solution is implemented in JavaScript, and I've provided a detailed explanation of my approach.
+  - **Description:** Finding two numbers in an array that add up to a specific target value.
+Implementation in JavaScript with a detailed explanation.

 - **Unit Conversion**
   - **Solution:** [convert.js](/LeetCode/UnitConversion/convert.js)
-  - **Description:** In this problem, the task is to convert units of measurement.
-I've provided a JavaScript solution and a comprehensive explanation of the problem and my approach.
+  - **Description:** Converting units of measurement with a JavaScript solution and a comprehensive explanation.

 ...